axibase/atsd/api/data/series/group.md

 Groups multiple input series into one series and applies a statistical function to grouped values.

-Grouping process:
+The group process is implemented as follows:

 1. Load detailed data within the specified `startDate` and `endDate` for each series separately. `startDate` is inclusive and `endDate` is exclusive.
 2. Group multiple series:
-- If `period` is specified in the query.
+- If `period` is specified in the query:
-<br> Split each series' time:value array into periods based on the `period`  parameter.
-Discard periods if its start time is earlier than `startDate`.
+<br> Split each series' `time:value` array into periods based on the `period`  parameter.
+Discard periods with start time earlier than `startDate` or greater than `endDate`.
 Group multiple series samples within the same period.
 Timestamp of a group equals to the period start time.
-- If `period` is not specified.
+- If `period` is not specified:
 Multiple series samples are grouped at all unique timestamps in the input series.
-So each group is a pair: (timestap, samples of several series with given timestamp).
+Each group has an ordered list of pairs: (timestap, samples of several series with given timestamp).
 3. Interpolate grouped series according to the `interpolate` field.
 4. Truncate grouped series if `truncate` field is `true`.
-5. Apply [statistical function](../../../api/data/aggregation.md) to values in each group and return a time:value array, where time is the period start time and value is the result of the statistical function.
+5. Apply [statistical function](../../../api/data/aggregation.md) to values in each group and return a `time:value` array, where time is the period start time and value is the result of the statistical function.

 | **Parameter** | **Type** | **Description**  |
 |:---|:---|:---|